 4.1.
 Ethics Statement

 Animal experiments were carried out according to the Australian Code for the Care and Use of Animals for Scientific Purposes (8th edition) and with the approval of the Animal Ethics Committee, QIMR Berghofer Medical Research Institute (QIMRB), Brisbane, Australia (Ethics Approval: Project P288).
-Human study was approved by the Institutional Review Board of the Research Institute for Tropical Medicine (RITM), Department of Health, Manila, the Philippines (Approval No: 2012-13-0) and the Human Ethics Committee, QIMRB (Ethics Approval: Project P524), in accordance with the Declaration of Helsinki.
-When conducting the human study, written informed consent was obtained from all participants (or those who aged less than 15 years, written informed consent was obtained from their legal guardians).
+The human cohort study was approved by the Institutional Review Board of the Research Institute for Tropical Medicine (RITM), Department of Health, Manila, the Philippines (Approval No: 2012-13-0) and the Human Ethics Committee, QIMRB (Ethics Approval: Project P524), in accordance with the Declaration of Helsinki.
+When conducting the human study, written informed consent was obtained from all participants (for those aged less than 15 years, written informed consent was obtained from their legal guardians).

 4.2.
 Parasites

-S. japonicum-infected Oncomelania hupensis hupensis were purchased from Nanjing Municipal Center for Disease Control and Prevention, China, and transported to QIMRB, Brisbane, Australia.
+S. japonicum-infected Oncomelania hupensis hupensis snails were purchased from Nanjing Municipal Center for Disease Control and Prevention, China, and transported to QIMRB, Brisbane, Australia.
 Cercariae were shed from the infected snails under light stimulation.

 4.3.
 Mouse infection and serum collection